 In deciding whether we can accept credit from another institution, we follow policies set by the faculties of IU's degree-granting schools.
 We consider such factors as:

-- The institution's accreditation or candidacy status with a regional accrediting association;
+- The institution's accreditation status with a regional accrediting association;

 - The accreditation's type and nature;

 - The information found in institutional bulletins and guides;